grebdioZ/ag2_experiments/README.md

       ```
       Apparently, at the first call to OpenAI's API, a 404 error is returned.
 I have not been able to figure out why.

-2. With the ollama client, at least I could proceed, but then
+2. With the **Ollama** backend, at least I could get it to work, but I had to

-* I needed to patch swarm_agent.py at `transfer_to_agent` and add `**kwargs:Any` to the function definition to prevent and unexpected keyword argument error.
+* Patch swarm_agent.py at `transfer_to_agent` and add `**kwargs:Any` to the function definition to prevent and unexpected keyword argument error.
+* Change a lot of imports from `from autogen import ...` to `from autogen.agentchat.contrib.swarm_agent import ...` as appropriate.
-* I needed to use at least the qwen-8b model to get it somewhat to work, but after asking the user for the flight number, the system just keeps alternating between swarm executor with function `transfer_Triage_Agent_to_Flight_Modification_Agent` and the triage agent until the maximum number of iterations (50) was reached.
+* Change the `transfer_to_triage_description` handoff command, or the system would just keep alternating between swarm executor with function `transfer_Triage_Agent_to_Flight_Modification_Agent` and the triage agent until the maximum number of iterations (50) was reached.

-## Structure
-- `swarm_example/`: Jupyter notebooks with swarm agent chat examples.
-- `resources.json`: Example resources for agents.

-## Requirements
-- Python 3.8+
-- Install dependencies with `pip install -r requirements.txt` (or use `pyproject.toml` if available).

-## Usage
-Run the notebooks in `swarm_example/` to see agent chat orchestration in action.
+* Use at least the qwen-8b model to get it somewhat to work